Geometric flow of planar domain-wall loops: Results: Theory vs Experiments

 \subsubsection{With pinning}

-In the presence of disorder, we find that $C/R_0 \ll H_d$ for all PMOKE observable bubbles, typically $R_0 > 1\mu m$, where $H_d$ is the characteristic depinning field of the sample~\cite{jeudy2018pinning}.
+In the presence of disorder, we find that typically $C/R_0 \ll H_{\rm d}$ for all PMOKE observable bubbles, typically $R_0 > 1\mu m$, where $H_{\rm d}$ is the characteristic depinning field of the sample~\cite{jeudy2018pinning}.
 This means that the collapse dynamics is dominated by the thermally activated collective creep regime~\cite{lemerle1998domain}.
 Using the circular approximation we again get a closed equation for $R$,

-where we have defined $R_d\equiv C/H_d$ and used that $C/R_d \gg C/R$ in order to use the universal creep law \cite{jeudy2016universal} $V_T(H) = v_0 \exp[-(T_d/T)(H_d/H)^\mu]$ with $T_d$ and $H_d$ the characteristic temperature and depinning field respectively.
-Note that the creep condition is equivalent to $R \gg R_d$, in consistence with the crossover from the Larkin regime to the random-manifold regime of the DW \cite{chauve2000creep}.
+where we have defined $R_{\rm d}\equiv C/H_{\rm d}$ and used that $C/R_{\rm d} \gg C/R$ in order to use the universal creep law \cite{jeudy2016universal} $V_T(H) = v_0 \exp[-(T_d/T)(H_{\rm d}/H)^\mu]$ with $T_d$ and $H_{\rm d}$ the characteristic temperature and depinning field respectively.
+Note that the creep condition is equivalent to $R \gg R_{\rm d}$, in consistency with the crossover from the Larkin regime to the random-manifold regime of the DW \cite{chauve2000creep}.
+For $R>R_{\rm d}$ the velocity force characteristics $V_T$ should include the depinning and fast flow regimes.
 The resulting equation is highly non-linear due to the creep response.
 For the ``half-radius life'' $\tau_{1/2}$ we obtain